 Heidi Newton-King will build on her experience in implementing a strategy to integrate organization values based on a sustainable vision of Spier throughout its whole operation, particularly in the wine tourism unit.

-The conversation will be moderated by Catherine Leparmentier, Great Wine Capitals Managing Director.
+The conversation was moderated by Catherine Leparmentier, Great Wine Capitals Managing Director.

 Read their bio and learn more about the speakers.